-Hundreds attend CAFRE Spring Open Days
+Hundreds attend CAFRE Spring open days

 All CAFRE courses prepare students for a successful career in their chosen industry and make extensive use of the excellent teaching and practical facilities at each Campus.

-For more information on any of our courses freephone 0800 0284291, follow CAFRE on Discover CAFRE Facebook or visit the website at www.cafre.ac.uk.
+For more information on any of the courses freephone 0800 0284291, follow on Discover CAFRE Facebook or visit the website at www.cafre.ac.uk.